fatash89/atom/.circleci/README.md

 ##### New Features
 - Added builds on GitHub tags.
-  - Will push Docker images tagged with `<GitHub tag>`, `master-<CircleCI build num>`, and `latest`.
+  - Will push Docker images tagged with `<GitHub tag>`, `latest-<CircleCI build num>`, and `latest`.
 - Orb commands parameterized for increased flexibility of use.
   - Default parameters have been set to preserve existing functionality.
-- Added commands for pushing individual dev/master/tag images without repeating workspace attachment and docker login (as in existing jobs).
+- Added commands for pushing individual dev/latest/tag images without repeating workspace attachment and docker login (as in existing jobs).
 - New `load_image` command for use in the above that does not include workspace attachment or docker login.

 ##### Known Bugs
-- The `deploy-dev`, `deploy-master`, and `deploy-tag` jobs do not include workspace attachment or docker login.
+- The `deploy-dev`, `deploy-latest`, and `deploy-tag` jobs do not include workspace attachment or docker login.
 Orb should be upgraded to v0.0.3 if using these jobs.

 ##### Upgrade Steps
 - Reference the v0.0.2 orb in `config.yml` with